O'Hara Fishing Company Maritime Injury Claims

 In addition to claims under general maritime law, injured seamen are allowed to file negligence claims against their employer through the Jones Act.
 Under the Jones Act, O’Hara Fishing Company owes its employees a reasonably safe place to work.
 Grease or oil on deck, improperly maintained equipment, insufficient crew, and a failure to follow safety standards are all examples of negligence under the Jones Act.
 The negligence needs only to have played some role—no matter how small—in causing the injury.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against O’Hara Fishing Company.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.